 Like other trackers, the GPS dog collar notifies you of the dog leaving the safe zone.
 The device needs recharging every 20-40 hours, which is a decent result.
 On the minus side, it is a bit heavy, so it is for larger breeds only.

 - Up to 20 dogs simultaneously.

 Some people want to track their pets not only during walking.
 People who stay away all day long may want to know what their four-legged friends do when they are alone at home.
-The PlayDate camera ball is a smart solution that lets you track your canine and interact with it remotely.
+The Ball Shape Mini Spy Camera is a smart solution that lets you track your canine and interact with it remotely.
 The dog tracker is controlled via a mobile or a web app on a smartphone and uses Wi-Fi channel for the data transfer.

 Thanks to the innovative pet tracker, you’ll be able to talk to your canine, play to it by moving the ball, take pictures and even stream videos remotely.